sahar77777/Pstor/README.md

-#Online shop#
+#Online shop!
 ##This project is about ordering jewelry.
-The features of this project are as follows##
+The features of this project are as follows

 ###Show products
 ###Cart